 So I’ve assigned myself to the very “difficult” research of eating my way through many, many grocery stores, in an attempt to find the most delicious banana muffins for her.
-Preferably banana oat muffins, for the health factor, of course.
+Preferably vegan banana oat muffins, for the health factor, of course.

 After years of doing this, and now with both of us being at ages where we’re not quite the spring chickens we used to be, it has come to my attention that… well, we gotta eat better (yep, big astounding epiphany here)!
 No more grocery store bakeries (except on rare occasions); and way more homemade goodies.

 I’ve busied myself with less walks to said bakeries and more baker cardio in my own kitchen.
-After a bit of this and a bit of that, I am proud to present to you… my Gluten Free Banana Oat Muffins, aka Mom’s Favorite Banana Oat Muffins.
+After a bit of this and a bit of that, I am proud to present to you… my Gluten Free Banana Oat Muffins, aka Mom’s Favorite Oat Flour Banana Muffins.
 Or, She’s Too Busy Eating And Can’t Hear You Muffins.
 Or, Banana Oat Muffins That Are Actually Muffins, Not A Cake Shaped Into A Muffin.

 These Gluten Free Banana Oat Muffins are: